 63 Stigmella lemniscella, mine in Elm, Birdcage Lane, Oct.28th 2010.

 63 Stigmella lemniscella, Apr.16th 2011.
-Reared from mines on Elm found at Bankhouse wood the previous October.
-Frustratingly this one wouldn't stay still long enough for a decent shot and when they take flight they can easily disappear in to the tiniest of nooks and crannies.
+Reared from mines in Elm found at Bankhouse wood the previous October.
+Frustratingly this one wouldn't stay still long enough for a decent shot and when they take flight they can easily disappear in to the tiniest of nooks and crannies (or just in to the ether it seems!).
 It's always a worry that you can easily lose one that you've just spent 6 months rearing.

 66 Stigmella sorbi, mine and larva in Rowan, North Dean wood, June 22nd 09.
 Easily told from other mines on Rowan by the initial gallery suddenly widening to a blotch.